allegroai/clearml-docs/docs/webapp/applications/apps_overview.md

 * **Rename** - Rename the instance
 * **Configuration** - View an instance’s configuration
-* **Export Configuration** - Export the app instance configuration as a JSON file, which you can later import to create a new instance with the same configuration.
+* **Export Configuration** - Export the app instance configuration as a JSON file, which you can later import to create a new instance with the same configuration
 * **Stop** - Shutdown the instance
 * **Clone** - Launch a new instance with same configuration prefilled
 * **Delete** - Delete the instance